expo-community/expo-server-sdk-ruby/README.md

 Use to send push notifications to Exponent Experiences from a Ruby server.

-If you have problems with the code in this repository, please file issues & bug reports at https://github.com/expo/expo.
-Thanks!

 ## Installation

 Add this line to your application's Gemfile: